We outline the top universities in Belgium as well as how to apply, the level of fees, and what they offer international students.

 The government sets the registration fee for each establishment and reviews it annually.
 There are different fee levels depending on the student’s financial situation, the level of study, and nationality.
 There are government-set fees for European students (€500–600), otherwise, you must pay the institutional fee; which is considerably higher.
 There are many grants and scholarships available; search Diplomatie Belgium for scholarship information.

-Top Belgian universities
+The best Belgian universities

 Located near Brussels, Katholieke Universiteit (KU) Leuven is the oldest existing Catholic university in the world and dates back to 1425.
 It is also Belgium’s biggest university.
 It offers courses in 11 Belgian cities and remains an important center of higher learning and scientific research; catering to more than 55,000 students, of which around 16% are international.